by Andrea M. Darcy

 Every year you make new goals for yourself.
 You set them right, using the SMART method, and things seem so promising…. at first.
-But somehow, you never seem to quite achieve what you mean to.
+But somehow, you have trouble achieving goals, and never seem to reach them.

 What is truly behind your fear of success and self-sabotage?
 Could it be one of the psychological issues below, known to make moving forward a challenge?

 1. Unhelpful core beliefs.

 Core beliefs are ideas about yourself and the world that develop from your experiences as a child.

 Unless you do the work to recognise and change them, you can live your life assuming that what are only your beliefs are instead facts, and they will colour every decision you then make.

 If your core beliefs are negative (I am not worthy of good things, I am stupid, the world is dangerous) they will cause you to make choices that support these negative ideas, which are rarely the decisions that lead to success and contentment.

 It might sound too obvious to bother listing.
 But it’s still always worth discussing because many of us hide our feeling of unworthiness and shame even from ourselves, denying we have low self-esteem.
 And what you don’t admit to, you can’t really change and move on from.

 Or, we mistake confidence and self-esteem, which are different (it’s actually possible to be confident with many things but still suffer low self-esteem).